Ryan Connor: Relationship with Katy Armstrong

 While Ryan and Katy are running an errand together, their van breaks down and Katy and Ryan end up sharing a kiss.
 The following month, Foote teased the storyline during an appearance on Daybreak explaining that it begins when Katy is teased by her friends for being dull.
 The actress continued "It's her friend's 18th birthday, so they're having a party.
 They all keep taking the mick out of her, saying she's sitting at home and she's boring.
 She just wants to go out and have fun, and then [Ryan] starts making a bit of a move on her!"
 Ryan "sees Katy in a new light" when she turns up at The Bistro for her friend's birthday, where he is DJing.
 Heras commented that his character has not really noticed Katy before, as she is a stay at home mother, but seeing her "dolled up" and in his environment catches his attention.
 Heras said "He realises how pretty she is and what a gorgeous girl she is.
 He manages to sort it for her to get a job at the kebab shop and yes he probably does have an ulterior motive."

 Katy and Ryan start to become closer at the kebab shop and one day go in for another kiss.
 Foote believed that Katy had not had a "teenage wild time" because of her relationship with Chesney and their son, so her head is turned by Ryan and it is exciting for her.
 Foote added that Katy does not mean to hurt Chesney, but the situation with Ryan gets out of her control.
 Chesney later proposes to Katy in front of their family and friends at Faye Windass' (Ellie Leach) birthday party, but hours later he learns about her affair with Ryan.
-The Daily Star's Peter Dyke and Katie Begley reported that Chesney would confront Katy in front of their son, demanding to know whether she had sex with Ryan and threatening to beat him up.
-Chesney then "calls time on their romance" and throws Katy out.

 Departure (2013)

-On 21 July 2013, Ed Gleave and Susan Hill from the Daily Star reported that Heras had quit Coronation Street.
-The actor left at the end of his contract, while his character left later in the year.
 Ryan's exit storyline saw him decide to take a job as a DJ in Ibiza, after realising that there is nothing keeping him in Weatherfield.
 Steve suggests that Ryan should go to Ibiza and live his life.
 Steve knows that Michelle is worried about Ryan so he sees it as an opportunity to solve their problems.
 Gregson told a reporter from TV Choice that his character was just offering Ryan advice.
 Steve's actions do not go according to plan when Michelle blames him for Ryan's departure.